In this love letter, vignetting and more.

 I thought I’d give you all a little update on Harry while I’m here!
 He’s been with us just under three weeks now and he has settled in so well!
 Up until this week, he was like my shadow.
 Literally following me into every room I went in – even into the bathroom!
 But this week he’s started going into the bedroom and sleeping on the bed by himself, which I think shows he is getting really comfortable.
 He is the most amazing companion, often sleeping next to me on the sofa while I work.
 He’s just adorable.
 I’m going to cover a lot in this love letter including vignetting.

 P.S.
 August means another Create with Bee and it’s Worlds in Window.
-Join us here its absolutely free.
+Join us here

 What I’ve Been up to This Week

 Other than being busy working away on content, I’ve been thinking about what I want to do with the office.

 It’s still pretty much a dumping ground right now and is still unpainted.
 I’ve ordered myself a new desk after getting fed up with using the old dining table and been tunneling through Pinterest